Wired (magazine): History

 Wired magazine's new owner Condé Nast kept the editorial offices in San Francisco, but moved the business offices to New York.
 Wired survived the dot-com bubble under the business leadership of publisher Drew Schutte who expanded the brands reach by launching The Wired Store and Wired NextFest.
 In 2001 Wired found new editorial direction under editor-in-chief Chris Anderson, making the magazine's coverage "more mainstream".
 The print magazine's average page length, however, declined significantly from 1996 to 2001 and then again from 2001 to 2003.

+In 2006, Condé Nast repurchased Wired Digital from Lycos, returning the website to the same company that published the magazine, reuniting the brand.
 In 2009, Condé Nast Italia launched the Italian edition of Wired and Wired.it.
 On April 2, 2009, Condé Nast relaunched the UK edition of Wired, edited by David Rowan, and launched Wired.co.uk.

-In 2006, Condé Nast repurchased Wired Digital from Lycos, returning the website to the same company that published the magazine, reuniting the brand.

 In August 2023, Katie Drummond was announced as the new editor of Wired.
 In 2025, during the second presidency of Donald Trump, Wired became noted for breaking numerous stories about the Trump administration and Elon Musk's Department of Government Efficiency (DOGE).
 Musk criticized the magazine, saying Wired "went from being about technology to being an unreadable, far-left wing propaganda mouthpiece."
+In response to criticisms, Wired editor Katie Drummond said, "If you still don’t understand why Wired covers politics, you are either willfully ignorant or a complete idiot."

 In August 2025, Jacob Furedi, the former deputy editor of UnHerd and editor of the publication Dispatch, investigated articles on Business Insider and Wired written by a supposed freelancer named Margaux Blanchard after receiving an email.
 After concluding that the articles were AI-generated, he contacted Press Gazette.
 Both Business Insider and Wired subsequently removed the articles.

+In April 2026, the magazine announced its Italian print edition will cease.